Top 29 Korean Apps you Need to Try

 요기요 is super easy to use.
 It’s like Door Dash or Uber Eats.
 After typing your address, you can see available restaurants nearby.

 It categorizes food by type such as 한식 (Korean food), 중국집 (Chinese food, but Korean style), 치킨 (chicken, yes Koreans worship fried chicken), and so on.

 You can pay through the app and ask a delivery person to drop it off by the door (to avoid contact during COVID-19), or simply pay with cash or credit card.

 This was especially handy during K-quarantine.

-They also have 오늘만 할인 (discount today) section where you can get the same food for a lower price.
+- They have 오늘만 할인 (discount today) section where you can get the same order for a lower price.

 배달의민족 literally means “tribe of delivery”.
 As a local startup, it was the No.1 food delivery app in Korea for a long time.

 It has more restaurants than Yogiyo and a cute mascot.

 In December 2019, Delivery Hero, a German company, acquired Baemin, and Koreans started saying, “what kind of tribe are we?
 Germanic people, now” or “배달의 민족은 갑질하는 배신의 민족이다, meaning the tribe of delivery is a tribe of betrayal doing 갑질)”.

 The reason why Koreans were unhappy about this M&A was that Delivery Hero already owns No. 2 and 3 apps (Yogiyo and Baedaltong), giving it a monopoly (99% of market share).